 This raspberry smoothie recipe features a coconut milk base.
 Just as I mention above, this is to add healthy fat to keep you fuller longer.
 As a result, your raspberry smoothie will be creamier too.

-However, what if you're looking to reduce the calories and aren't needing as much healthy fat?
-You can totally swap out the 1 cup unsweetened coconut milk for 1 cup water or other plant based milk of your choice (like almond or oat milk) instead.
+However, what if you’re looking to reduce the calories and aren’t needing as much healthy fat?
+You can totally swap out the 1 cup unsweetened coconut milk for 1 cup water or other plant-based milk of your choice instead.
+Oat milk is another creamy option.

 Looking for more ways to rawk berries in your daily life?
 Have fun exploring these yummy summer berry combos while you relax poolside.
 And don’t forget to invite me! #friendswithpools